 Make it a cardinal rule to run for no one but yourself.
 You’re the only person you want to impress.
 It has to be for you, and that’s the case whether you’re trying to lose weight, run your first 5K, or simply get fitter.

-Of course, I cannot guarantee that some people won’t stare at you and judge you.
-If you’ve been on this planet for any length of time, then you know that trolls do exist.
-But, rest assured, these are not worth worrying about.
+I cannot guarantee that people won’t stare at you and judge you.
+If you’ve been on this planet for any length of time, you know that trolls exist.
+But these people are not worth worrying about.
 Au contraire, such people are the ones you should feel sorry for.

 2. Dress Like A Runner

 I know that when I look great, I act it out too.
-This especially the case when exercising outdoors.
+This is especially true when exercising outdoors.

-Wearing the right clothing will not only make you feel more comfortable when running in public, but can also improve your performance and training enjoyment.
+Wearing the right clothing will not only make you feel more comfortable when running in public, it can also improve your performance and training enjoyment.
 That’s a good thing if you ask me.

-When you have the right equipment— well-fitted gear that offers support in the right areas—you’re going to feel more secure and confident.
-The self-assurance translates into better performance.
+When you have the right equipment— well-fitted gear that offers support in all the right areas—you’re going to feel more secure and confident, and that self-assurance translates into better performance.

-Please don’t take this the wrong way.
+Please don’t get me wrong.
 You don’t need to splash out on expensive and fancy workout gear.
-All you need is the few essential.
+All you need is a few essentials, including:

 Comfortable running shoes.
 Head to the nearest running specialty store to get your foot type, and running gait analyzed.
-That’s going to help you find the most suitable pair.
+Doing so will help you find the pair that’s right for you.
 For the full guide on proper running shoes, check my post here.

 Comfortable clothing.
-That includes a suitable pair of running shorts or pants, and a sharp-looking running t-shirt or top.
+This includes a suitable pair of running shorts or pants, and a sharp-looking running t-shirt or top.
 Here’s the full guide to proper running clothing.

 A sports bra.
-For female runners, it’s especially important to wear the right sports bra for the activity.
+For female runners, it’s especially important to wear the right sports bra for running.
 This will make you feel comfortable when running in public.
-The last thing you’d want is for your mammary glands to jiggle all over the place.
+The last thing you want is to bounce all over the place.
 It attracts unnecessary attention, and I’ve been told that it hurts too!

 3. Pair up With A Running Friend

-Sure, running is a solo activity.
-But if braving the outdoors makes you feel uneasy, you may feel more confident if you go at it with a friend, family member, or coworker.
-That’s something I learned early.
-In fact, the simple thought of running alone used to make me feel a little nervous.
+Sure, running is a solo activity, but if braving the outdoors makes you feel uneasy, you may feel more confident if you go at it with a friend, family member, or co-worker.
+That’s something I learned early in my running career, back when the mere thought of running alone made me nervous.

-Pairing up with a friend, in case you’re wondering, is good for you for many reasons.
-It keeps your mind distracted and off of any other insecurities you might have.
-Once you get yourself out there a few times, you’ll start to ignore the people around.
-You might even forget that they even exist!
+Pairing up with a friend is a good idea for many reasons.
+First, it keeps your mind distracted and off of your insecurities.
+Once you get out there a few times with a friend, you’ll start ignoring the people around you.
+You might even forget they exist!

 In addition to this benefit, running with a partner holds you accountable for your action and keeps you motivated to stick to it for the long haul.
 Plus, companionship makes any endeavor more fun.
-What’s not to like!